 - The impact on your future ability to access credit, lenders, or low interest rates

-- The impact on your credit report
+- The impact on your credit report and credit score

 - Whether you could lose assets (if you file for Chapter 7)